digital-asset/daml-finance/docs/source/packages/core-interfaces.rst

     - :ref:`Date.RollConvention <module-daml-finance-interface-types-date-rollconvention-76363>`: Types to define date periods and how to roll dates.
     - :ref:`Date.Schedule <module-daml-finance-interface-types-date-schedule-61944>`: Types to define a periodic schedule with a specified frequency, including how to specify stub periods.
     - :ref:`Common <module-daml-finance-interface-types-common-24625>`: Various types related to keys, observers, parties, identifiers and quantities, which are commonly used in several packages.

+- ``Daml.Finance.Interface.Claims``

+    This package contains the *interface* for Contingent Claims based instruments.
+It contains the following modules :

+    - :ref:`Claim <module-daml-finance-interface-claims-claim-82866>`: Interface implemented by templates that can be represented as a set of contingent claims.
+    - :ref:`Types <module-daml-finance-interface-claims-types-95967>`: Types related to claims and what is require to represent claims (e.g. Deliverable and Observable.)
+    - :ref:`Util <module-daml-finance-interface-claims-util-28409>`: Contains utility functions for claims, e.g. checking content of a claim and converting claim time.
+    - :ref:`Util.Lifecycle <module-daml-finance-interface-claims-util-lifecycle-60221>`: Defines different types of events and how to lifecycle them.

+- ``Daml.Finance.Interface.Data``

+    This package contains the *interface* for inspecting numerical values, used for lifecycling instruments.
+It contains the following module:

+    - :ref:`Observable <module-daml-finance-interface-data-observable-1199>`: Inferface to inspect numerical values (e.g. a stock price or an interest rate) required when processing a lifecycle rule.

 - ``Daml.Finance.Interface.Util``